github/developer.github.com/content/v3/repos/deployments.md

 the `description` would be the high level summary of what happened with the deployment.

-Deployment and Deployment Statuses both have associated repository events when they're created.
+Deployments and Deployment Statuses both have associated repository events when they're created.
 This allows web hooks and 3rd party integrations to respond to deployment requests as well as update the status of a deployment as progress is made.